openhwgroup/programs/cores/cv32e40p/user_manual/source/pulp_hw_loop.rst

 -  HWLoop body must contain at least 3 instructions

--  No Compress instructions allowed in the HWLoop body
+-  No Compressed instructions (RVC) allowed in the HWLoop body

--  The End address of the outermost HWLoop (#1) must be at least 2 instructions further thatn the End address innermost HWloop (#0), i.e. HWLoop[1].endaddress >= HWLoop[0].endaddress + 8
+-  The End address of the outermost HWLoop (#1) must be at least 2 instructions further than the End address innermost HWloop (#0), i.e. HWLoop[1].endaddress >= HWLoop[0].endaddress + 8

 In order to use hardware loops, the compiler needs to setup the loop